tus/ietf-hackathon/README.md

 - [The Resumable Uploads for HTTP draft][rufh] (RUFH) is the central document for our project.
-- [draft-example][] contains several client and server implementation for RUFH, targetting the current or previous versions of the draft.
+- [draft-example][] contains several client and server implementation for RUFH, targeting the current or previous versions of the draft.

 ## Challenges